Frequently asked questions

 The form is personalised and confirms allergens to be avoided, what response should be made if the student has an anaphylactic reaction and how to use an adrenaline injector.

-As it is the emergency response plan for anaphylaxis, it should be part of the student's individual support plan.
+As it is the emergency response plan for anaphylaxis, it should be part of the student's individual health support plan.
 Read more about ASCIA action plans.

 The parents of each student diagnosed with anaphylaxis should provide the school with an ASCIA Action Plan for Anaphylaxis (RED) signed by the treating practitioner for that student and an adrenaline injector.
 The ASCIA Action Plan provided must be a full colour copy and align with the adrenaline injector prescribed to the student.